 and how your gift can make a difference.

 FREQUENTLY ASKED QUESTIONS

-Gifts can be made online or through cash, checks, credit cards, and securities.You may also pledge by emailing Chris Pryor, Assistant Head for Advancement, fill out this online form and pay your pledge by August 31, 2020.
+Gifts can be made online or through cash, checks, credit cards, and securities.You may also pledge by emailing Chris Pryor, Assistant Head of School for Advancement and External Affairs, fill out this online form and pay your pledge by August 31, 2021.